 - 10. That a substantial proportion of the Bank's business is conducted in and from New Zealand. - 11.
-Before and on 30 April 2021, that the banking group complies with the following quantitative requirements for liquidity-risk management: - (a) the one-week mismatch ratio of the banking group is not less than zero per cent at the end of each business day; - (b) the one-month mismatch ratio of the banking group is not less than zero per cent at the end of each business day; and - (c) the one-year core funding ratio of the banking group is not less than 50 per cent at the end of each business day.
+That the Banking Group complies with the following quantitative requirements for liquidity-risk management: - (a) the one-week mismatch ratio of the Banking Group is not less than zero percent at the end of each business day; - (b) the one-month mismatch ratio of the Banking Group is not less than zero percent at the end of each business day; and - (c) the one-year core funding ratio of the Banking Group is not less than 75 percent at the end of each business day.